mjftw/pluma-automation/docs/tutorials/1-tutorial-introduction.md

 #### Hardware

 You will also need some an embedded platform to act as your DUT board.
-For these tutorials we will be using a Raspberry Pi 4 running [Raspian Buster](raspian) as our DUT, but you can replace this with whatever board you have on hand.
+For these tutorials we will be using a Raspberry Pi 4 running [Raspian Buster][raspian] as our DUT, but you can replace this with whatever board you have on hand.

 You will also need some way to connect to the console on the DUT.
 We recommend a USB to UART debug cable, but could also use SSH for your console if DUT is network accessible.